loks0n/rapid-draughts/README.md

 **rapid-draughts** is a *super speedy, blazing fast, rocket-powered* 8x8 board TypeScript draughts/checkers engine.

 It uses bitboards, a board representation that holds the draughts board in three 32 bit unsigned integers.
-One for the white pieces, black pieces and the king pieces.
+One for the light pieces, dark pieces and the king pieces.

 Bitboards enable fast move generation and have minimal memory usage.